Befriend your body. Rewrite the story of your life.

 Spending my teenage years scribbling away in little notebooks gave me something few other adolescents had – self-awareness.
 Journaling is a map to oneself, and I used it to find the gold of my deep sensitivity (another word for intuition) and my passions.

-This self-awareness didn’t prevent bad things from happening – in fact, my teenage years were marked by repeated sexual trauma – but it did allow me to recognize that I deserved to dream of something different.
-And it gave me the courage to act upon my desires.
+This self-awareness didn’t prevent bad things from happening – in fact, my teenage years were marked by repeated sexual trauma that turned me into an activist for women’s sovereignty and shaped my desire to see people heal their relationship with sexuality.
+But my self-awareness also gave me something else – a dream of a life outside of the norm and the courage to act upon my desires.

-One of these desires was to go to New York City and become a writer.
-My ship was heading that direction, but after a storm hit it, I found myself at age 22 marooned in the mountains of Boulder, Colorado.
+One of these desires was to go to New York City and become the writer I’d always known myself to be.
+My ship was heading that direction, but after a storm hit it, I found myself at age 22 marooned in the desert mountains of Boulder, Colorado.

 Marooned